Rubens Barrichello: Honda (2006–2008)

-In Monaco, he scored his first points since 2006 and in Canada he scored consecutive points, finishing seventh after starting in ninth position.
+In Monaco, Barrichello scored his first points since 2006 and in Canada he scored consecutive points, finishing seventh after starting in ninth position.
 He led some laps because of the appearance of the safety car, but fell back down the order towards the end of the race.
 At Magny-Cours, Barrichello did not repeat his performance from the two previous races and qualified in seventeenth.
 After a gearbox change, he dropped to twentieth.
 In the race, he finished fourteenth.

-At Silverstone, which he said he considers to be his second home, he qualified sixteenth, outpacing Button.
+At Silverstone, which he said he considers to be his second home, Barrichello qualified sixteenth, outpacing Button.
 With heavy rain on race day, through good use of an extreme wet tyre he finished 3rd, achieving his first podium since 2005.
 However, in Germany, a collision with David Coulthard ended his hopes for points.
 In Hungary, he was lapped by the leader, repeating the same performance in Valencia.
 In Belgium he qualified 16th but had to retire because of a gearbox fault.
 At a wet Monza, he was second-fastest in Friday practice and started from sixteenth on the grid.
 He managed to get up to ninth but as a result of using the wrong type of tyre in his second pit stop he ended up 17th.
 At the first ever night race in Singapore he was in a good position to score some points after pitting before the pit lane closed for the safety car period, but shortly afterwards the engine failed and he had to retire.
 In Japan he started from seventeenth on the grid, but managed to get up to thirteenth by the end of the race.
 In China he managed to get into Q2 for the first time in ten races, and would have started fourteenth.
 But after Mark Webber had his ten place penalty for an engine change added he was moved up to thirteenth.
 On race day he had a good start, and got up to 10th early on and held a strong mid-table position all race and finished eleventh, five places ahead of Button, who had struggled all weekend.

-At his home Grand Prix in Brazil, he was sporting an alternative helmet design in tribute to Ingo Hoffmann, and finished fifteenth.
+At his home Grand Prix in Brazil, Barrichello was sporting an alternative helmet design in tribute to Ingo Hoffmann, and finished fifteenth.

 On 5 December 2008, Honda announced that they were quitting F1, because of the economic crisis.
 This led to months of uncertainty as to whether a buyer could be found, and whether they would retain Barrichello.